Singapore Airlines share price: where next after strong Q3?

 Raymond Yap, senior analyst at CGS-CIMB, said on 05 February that he expects SIA to ‘report net losses for the next half year from the Wuhan viral epidemic as demand for flights to China and non-China destinations are hurt’.

-He gave SIA stocks are ‘hold’ rating and a price target of S$8.46, down from S$10 per share previously.
+He gave SIA stocks a ‘hold’ rating and a price target of S$8.46, down from S$10 per share previously.

-In light of the health crisis, UOB Kay Hian analysts also downgraded the stock to ‘underweight’ with a share price target of S$9.10, on the prediction that the airline’s passenger traffic numbers will decline by 10% from February to end-March, while FY20 net profit will fall by 29%.
+In light of the health crisis, UOB Kay Hian analysts also downgraded the stock to ‘underweight’ with a share price target of S$9.10, on the prediction that the airline’s passenger traffic numbers will decline by 10% from February to end-March, and that FY20 net profit will fall by 29%.

 The group's share price is down nearly 4.8% since the start of the year.